bigchaindb/org/ROADMAP.md

 * Implement the MongoDB code to set up the database
 * Write a formal specification of the transaction data model, used to power transaction schema validation
 * Ability to get all transactions associated with a given public key (client side)
-* Tooling to compose crypto-conditions e.g. using restricted Python --> complied into JSON
+* Tooling to compose crypto-conditions

 ### Version 0.10